Women only Brazilian jiu jitsu classes on Wednesdays from 18:25-19:25 at Bristol Sports Centre/MyGym (Studio) with Lisa. FREE for your first week!

 So, if you’re a woman who has ever wanted to try out BJJ and/or learn some practical self defence skills, now is your chance!
 We will be looking at core BJJ techniques, in order to introduce you to the most effective and widely applicable parts of Brazilian jiu jitsu.

-How: Classes are taught by Lisa (more info about her over on the instructor page).
+How: Classes are taught by Lisa (with help from Kirsty and Jade: more info about all of them over on the instructor page).
 In terms of what to wear, if you already have a gi from previous training, that’s ideal, but it is also totally fine to start with a t-shirt and some jogging bottoms, shorts or leggings.
 We have some spare gis you can borrow too.

 Whatever you choose to wear, make sure that there aren’t any zips or pockets.
 Similarly, don’t wear jewellery and tie back long hair.
 Removing make-up before class would be advisable too, as due to the nature of grappling, that is likely to get on your training partner’s clothes.